patricekrakow/api-centric-service-mesh-demo/README.md

 ## Prerequisites

-You need a working environment with Docker and Kubernetes, or you can use our [Katacoda Kubernetes Playground](https://www.katacoda.com/patrice1972/scenarios/kubernetes-hello-world).
+You need a working environment with a connection to a  Kubernetes cluster, or you can use our [Katacoda Kubernetes Playground](https://www.katacoda.com/patrice1972/scenarios/kubernetes-hello-world).

 Verify that Kubernetes is running properly: